-Many reformists are now calling for moderate change, though some of them use the word “revolution.”
-That would be easier to achieve than total revolution, and it might indeed delay the ecosystem collapse for a while.
+Reformists call for moderate change, though some of them use the word “revolution.”
+Certainly, moderate change would be easier to achieve than actual revolution, and it might indeed alleviate some of our problems for a while.

 So we have to work on spreading this understanding before we start breaking things.

 — — — — — —